The plants and grasses the ewes graze on in rocky territories give this cheese its unique flavour.

 How to enjoy

 Capture the individual taste of the cheese by enjoying alone: it’s great as an aperitif or starter.
-We love pairing ours with a fresh, clean wine.
+We love pairing ours with a glass of fresh, clean wine.